straz/artificialtrust/_articles/pollution.md

 for pollution to thrive.
 There are plenty of incubators where machine-generated text flourishes and provides training data for ravenous AIs.
-One need look no further than social media and online product reviews to find bots that push discourse as hard as they can to serve the purpose of their masters.
+One need look no further than social media and online product reviews to find bots that push disinformation as hard as they can to serve the purpose of their masters.

 This is information pollution, at scale.
 In a polluted environment, it becomes increasingly harder to find an unpolluted signal that we can